-Assuming all of the Class A Ordinary Shares and related warrants and/or pre-funded warrants offered in this offering are sold, we estimate that our net proceeds from this offering will be approximately \$13.5 million based on an assumed combined public offering price of \$1.63 per Class A Ordinary Share and related warrant.
-We will receive additional proceeds of approximately \$15.0 million if the warrants are exercised in full for cash, if any.
+Assuming all of the Class A Ordinary Shares and/or pre-funded warrants offered in this offering are sold, we estimate that our net proceeds from this offering will be approximately $\{ \bullet \}$ million based on an assumed offering price of $\{ \bullet \}$ per Class A Ordinary Share.
 However, because this is a best efforts offering and there is no minimum offering amount required as a condition to the closing of this offering, the actual offering amount, Placement Agent's fees and net proceeds to us are not presently determinable and may be substantially less than the maximum amounts set forth on the cover page of this prospectus.